Glossary Of Terms

 Molds made with Platinum silicones achieve the highest level of detail.
 Platinum silicones are recommended for resin casting, foam casting, low temp. metal casting, and archived molds for foundry patterns.
 Platinum silicones are easy to contaminate if proper care is not taken in surface preparation, mixing, or weighing.
 Platinum silicones yield excellent results but require a higher level of experience and patience than Tin cure or Urethane rubbers.

-Polyfiber is a polyethylene fiber that can be added to a mold rubber to thicken it during the mold making process.
+Polyfiber is a small, powder-like fiber that can be added to a mold rubber to thicken it during the mold making process.

 Shore hardness gauges the softness or hardness of a given material.
 A durometer gauge (pictured) measures softness or hardness of a material by pressing a needle into a given surface until the base of the gauge is flush with the material surface.